Roshan3929/IronCrypt/cyber-risk-visualizer-main/README.md

-##IronCrypt Vulnerability Patch Management Using LLM
+# IronCrypt: Vulnerability Patch Management Using LLM

-# Cyber Risk Visualizer

 The Cyber Risk Visualizer is a comprehensive dashboard designed to provide a real-time, interactive view of your organization's cybersecurity posture.
 It aggregates vulnerability data, visualizes asset locations, manages patching, and offers intelligent assistance to help security teams identify, prioritize, and remediate threats effectively.